boogiematrix/book-search/README.md

 # Book Search Engine

 ## Description
 This is a Google Books API search engine.
-It was refactored from a fully functioning RESTful API into one built with Apollo Server and using GraphQL.
+It was refactored from a fully functioning RESTful API into one built with Apollo Server and GraphQL.
 The app was based on the MERN stack model with a React front end, MongoDB database, and Node.js/Express.js server and API.
+In addition to being able to search for books, if signed in, the user can save the books that catch their eye.
+Later, the user can delete those books once they've been read.

   <br/>